 (Produced by Ed Yellin)

 A pretty painful example of cultural (mis)appropriation...
 Or is it?
 Takeshi Shindo (1922-2002) was a California-born Japanese-American composer whose family was relocated from Los Angeles to the notorious Manzanar internment camp at the outbreak of World War Two.
-Shindo enlisted in the US Army and studied music during the war, returning to LA afterwards where he formed his own pop band and earned a music degree at USC, studying a pupil of film composer Miklos Rozsa.
+Shindo enlisted in the US Army and studied music during the war, returning to LA afterwards where he formed his own pop band and earned a music degree at USC, studying as a pupil of film composer Miklos Rozsa.
 Shindo delved into Japanese musical themes and became the go-to guy for Hollywood projects with an "Oriental" flavor and also got into the whole "exotica" craze of the late 1950s and early '60s.
 He landed a pretty plum gig as the music director for the TV show Gunsmoke and made several albums, including this country-themed easy listening marvel.
 It's really quite terrible, a set of famous western themes -- "High Noon," "I'm An Old Cowhand (From The Rio Grande)" and "San Antonio Rose" -- rendered unrecognizable from cluttered arrangements dominated by somewhat indiscriminate slatherings of koto and gongs.
 It's really quite odd.
 Deserving of mention in our country music survey, but a very different type of twang.

 Side Of The Road Gang "Side Of The Road Gang" (Capitol Records, 1976) (LP)